qingjunlin/BackendAPI/Task2/README.md

 - Get /logout
     - logout users by destory current session

+- Get /api/users/
+    - get current login user's portfolio
-- Post /api/tweets/create
+- Patch /api/users/deposit
-    - create a tweet for current user given a json body with Tweet schema
+    - update current login user's wallet given a json body with balanceAdded
-- Get /api/tweets
-    - get all tweets in database
-- Get /api/tweets/:id
-    - get one tweet with specific id
-- Get /api/tweets/user/:id
-    - get all tweets posted by user with specific id
-- Patch /api/tweet/:id
+- Patch /api/users/sharesChange/:id
+    - given a json body with share (could be positive or negative, indicate buy or sell shares)
-    - update the content of a tweet with specific id with current login user
+    - update current login user's share owned and add corresponsed company
+     - if but share for this company for the first time
+    - update corresponsed company information including share distribution and total share

+- Post /api/companies/
+    - create a company with name and totalShare in json body
-- Delete /api/tweet/:id
+- Post /api/endpoints/
-    - Delete a tweet with specific id with current login user
+    - create a endpoint with name in json body
 ### Models

 #### User